jadhavsanket-07/Bank-Statement-Parser-Agent/README.md

 ### 5. Verify Results
 The agent will generate `custom_parsers/icici_parser.py` and run automated tests.
 Check for the success message:
 ```
-✅ Parser passed all tests!
+✅ Parser Passed All Tests!
 ```

 ## 📁 Project Structure